xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

 # 18Strong podcast
+# 200: local club champion
+* you cannot learn the game of golf 2 days prior to the tournament
+* do not try to show up in front of other people, be yourself
+* book fearless golf

 # 193: less pain
 train without hitting golf balls every time you hit a golf ball it is like someone hit you in American football